proloy79/mcp_agents/README.md

 It uses a LLM stub for planning, MCP tools for gathering system data, and a simple semantic memory layer to understand and suggest a multi-step action plan for infrastructure issues.

-This project is meant to be easy to read and extend — a basic implementation of how an agent can coordinate planning, tool execution, and memory-based reasoning to handle an incident from start to finish.
+This project is a prototype that can be easy to read and extend — a basic implementation of how an agent can coordinate planning, tool execution, and memory-based reasoning to handle an incident from start to finish.

 The agent brings together:
 - LLM driven planning to break an incident into actionable steps